The regional Kidney Care Program (KCP) provides a continuum of services that includes:

 To begin your referral to the Kidney Care Program, download and send us this referral application.

-If you are thinking about kidney transplant or being a donor consider contacting the Transplant Ambassador Program (TAP).
+If you are thinking about a kidney transplant or being a donor, consider contacting the Transplant Ambassador Program (TAP).

-TAP is a group of patient-led volunteers who are all kidney transplant recipients or kidney donors there to talk to you about transplant.
+TAP is a group of patient-led volunteers who are all kidney transplant recipients or kidney donors there to talk to you about transplants.

 For more information visit: